-Better known as the soursop, this fruit is common in the tropical climates of Africa, South America, Southeast Asia, and the Pacific Isles.
-The guanabana fruit is a member of the Annonaceae family which also includes the paw paw fruit.
-Also referred to as the thorny custard apple, thorny mango and thorny fruit due to its exterior appearance.
+The soursop fruit, also known as the guanábana, this fruit is common in the tropical climates of Africa, South America, Southeast Asia, and the Pacific Isles.
+The soursop is a member of the Annonaceae family which also includes the paw paw fruit.
+Also referred to as the thorny custard apple, thorny mango, and thorny fruit due to its exterior appearance.
 It tastes like a combination of pineapple and cherry, with a creamy flavor like that of the coconut or banana.
 Its pulp is white, with inedible black seeds which should not be consumed due to their possible toxicity.

-The fruit of the guanabana is used flavor ice cream, sorbets and candy.
+The fruit of the soursop is used flavor ice cream, sorbets, and candy.
 Fruit bars made from the soursop are very popular in Venezuela.

 It is believed to have originated in the Philippines, from where it spread via the Manila Galleon trade route, which operated between Spain and Manila from the 1500’s to the late 1800’s.

-For centuries, the guanabana fruit and its leaves have been used to cure many illnesses, including stomach distress, cough, asthma and fever.
-The soursop has also been used by to treat urethritis, liver problems and leprosy.
-Guanabana fruit juice is also believed to be a cure for many cancers.
+For centuries, the guanabana fruit and its leaves have been used to cure many illnesses, including stomach distress, cough, asthma, and fever.
+The soursop has also been used by to treat urethritis, liver problems, and leprosy.

 In one study funded by the National Cancer Institute, fatty compounds in soursop inhibited the growth of cancer cells.
 According to the Memorial Sloan Kettering Center, some other compounds in guanabana also have anti-parasitic and anti-inflammatory properties.
 In another laboratory study, published in the Journal of Ethnopharmacology, it was demonstrated that an extract of the fruit inhibited the development of the Herpes virus.
 The Journal of Medicinal Chemistry also published a laboratory study which showed that soursop extracts were highly effective in killing breast cancer cells compared with traditional methods.
 All these studies, however, remain to be tested on human subjects.